Healthy Homes Assessment Raureka

 What We Do

-As building inspectors we deal with all the aspects involved in professional house examinations.
-We are there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all issues involved in expert home examinations.
+We’re there to make sure that you make the correct decision when buying your next home.

-We take your investment seriously and conduct comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun parts of purchasing or owning a home.
+We take your investment seriously We will conduct comprehensive checks to make sure you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun parts of owning or purchasing your own home.

-We are specialised in a range of solutions to make sure that you are fully informed of the condition of any property you may be thinking of buying or selling as well as additional services.
+We are specialised in a range of services to make sure you are fully aware of the state of any property you may be looking to purchase or sell in addition to other services.

-We do not just work with you but we also collaborate with a number of important clients such as the local authorities, banks, and insurance firms.
-Evidently they enjoy their reassurance provided, thanks to the information provided in our building inspection reports.
+Not only do we cooperate with you, we also collaborate with a number of important clients such as the local authorities, banks, and insurance companies.
+They seem to enjoy their peace of mind provided, due to the details that we provide in our reports of building inspections.

-With our systematic method of conducting your house inspection as well as the latest technology in software that incorporates digital images into your Report, you are able to actually see any issues that may be discovered.
-Through our comprehensive reporting it’s not surprising that we have so many clients who recommend our service to family members and friends.
+With our systemised approach to inspecting your property and the latest software technology including digital photos imbedded into your document, you are able to actually see any issues that could be identified.
+Thanks to our comprehensive report, it is easy to understand why we have so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports